tauseefk/Imoji/README.md

 # Imoji
 Converting text to picture messages, using Instagram.
-Also, trying to keep the core point-free and functional, because functional programming is awesome.
+Also, trying to keep the core point-free and functional.